 Take your hand grinder and crush it into a nice coarse grind.
 The cannabis will have a larger surface area exposed to the oil, which means a better fusion.

 How Do You Store Edibles?

 Storage methods vary slightly depending on what you are keeping.
-Cold, dark, and sealed place seems to be the consensus.
+A cold, dark, and sealed place is the best option.
 Here’s how to keep the different types of edibles.

 Tinctures made with alcohol are probably the easiest to store.
 Keep in the refrigerator in an amber dropper bottle.
 That’s it.